bichangwei/PMAT/README.md

     notes:

-        When using the all command, canu and NextDenovo software are required.
-Please installed
+      1. Make sure blastn is installed in the PATH.
+      2. If canu or NextDenovo is not installed in the PATH when using clr or ont data,
-        in the PATH or provide the -cp and -np.
+         you need to provide the parameter -cp or -np.

-- graphBuild -- Structure assembly based on Newbler results. run `PMAT graphBuild --help` view the help documentation for the command graphBuild.
+- **graphBuild** -- Structure assembly based on Newbler results. run `PMAT graphBuild --help` view the usage guide for the graphBuild command.

     Example:
     ```